Click the FB link for more pics and information on HBE

 No type is better than the other, both offer different strengths and weakness's.
-I depends on what your priorities are for your holster and personal taste as well.
+It depends on what your priorities are for your holster and personal tastes as well.

 How do you want it to attach to the pant/belt?
-Steel spring clips are very secure and very quick!
+Steel spring clips are very secure (dont let those crappy clips you had turn you away from these!) and very quick!
 Snap loops are more of a classic look for belt retention but require a belt all of the time.
-Spring clips can be worn without a belt, but we always try and recommend you wear one. (cough)
+Spring clips can be worn without a belt, but we always try and recommend you wear one.

 The mouth of the holster is where the gun goes into it.
 These can be strengthened by adding material around that area.
-This makes is easier to reholster the gun.
+This makes is easier to re-holster the gun.
 Some models can be reinforced/banded....some cannot.
-If you are very new to CCW, a banded mouth can make it easier and safer while you get used to your gun/holster.
+If you are very new to CCW, a banded mouth can make it easier and safer while you practice/train and get used to your gun/holster.